Malagel/MangaPrintingTool/README.md

  - Letter: 13 cm.
  - A5: 9.5 cm.

- I can't tell you what to do though, do what your heart tells you.
+ I can't tell you what to do though, follow your heart.

 That would be it for the tool.
 It can take a while to process all the images, but you can see the progress of it.
 Finally it will give you a file called 'output.pdf' inside the 'output' folder.
 Remember to check it like this: